valivia/pirate/README.md

 # card placeholders

-Try not to use "you" to refer to the current player and instead use %self%, this is to maintain consistency with the rest of the cards.
+Try not to use "you" to refer to the current player and instead use %SELF%, this is to maintain consistency with the rest of the cards.

-- `%NextPlayer%` The next player in the list.
+- `%NEXT_PLAYER%` The next player in the list.
-- `%PreviousPlayer%` The previous player in the list.
+- `%PREVIOUS_PLAYER%` The previous player in the list.
-- `%Player[0-9]%` reference up to 9 different random players.
+- `%PLAYER[0-9]%` reference up to 9 different random players.
-- `%Self%` The current player.
+- `%SELF%` The current player.
-- `%Turns%` Takes the number from `turns` and puts in `x turn(s)`.
+- `%TURNS%` Takes the number from `turns` and puts in `x turn(s)`.

 # Card options